The Rat Savior

 In 1999, a poll of Croatian film critics found it to be one of the best Croatian films ever made.

+In 2003, Papić directed sequel or/and remake, titled Infection (Infekcija).

 Plot

 A man uncovers a race of intelligent rats who can appear as human.
 He is captured and taken to the rat people's leader (the "savior" of the movie's title).
 He escapes, but then wonders who among his fellow humans is a rat person in disguise.